Long-term illnesses among workers pose 'unsustainable drain' on NHS

 He said: "We will have a population that will become increasingly workless, who are an unsustainable drain on the health service, and on the caring support services.
 We will not be able to retain skilled people at work, we will be being outdone as a nation because other countries with younger populations will be much more economically productive than ourselves, we will have the huge cost of worklessness, we will have increasing health inequalities, and as a nation we will not prosper if we don't do this.
 We need to change people's attitudes to chronic conditions."

-Prof MacDonald is currently heading up a study following 14,000 Scots who had been unemployed long-term over two years.
+Prof MacDonald is currently heading up a two-year study following 14,000 Scots who have been long-term unemployed.

 He said: "The main cause now [of worklessness] is mental health, followed by musculoskeletal then respiratory, neurological, and cardiovascular illnesses.
 So for about 50 per cent, the primary long-term health problem is a mental health problem.
 That is probably not the primary cause of their worklessness, however.
 The problem is that when someone loses their job for chronic back pain or cardiac disease or they've been made redundant and they've got a health issue, pretty quickly a good few of them will get depressed."